promiseowolabi/aws-datasync-migration-workshop/workshops/object-migration/EN/module2/README.md

 2. Create a location for the S3 bucket.
 Select **Amazon S3 bucket** from the _Location type_ drop-down.
 3. From the _S3 bucket_ drop-down, select the S3 bucket that starts with **data-migration-workshop** and is followed by a long GUID.
 4. Keep the S3 storage class as **Standard**.
-4. Under _Folder_, enter &quot;/&quot;.
-This will copy all files to the top-level of the bucket.
+5. Under _Folder_, enter &quot;images&quot;.
-5. Under _IAM role_, select the S3 bucket IAM role that starts with **DataMigrationWorkshop-inCloud**.
+6. Under _IAM role_, select the S3 bucket IAM role that starts with **DataMigrationWorkshop-inCloud**.
 The full name of the role can be found in the outputs for the in-cloud CloudFormation stack.

   ![](../images/mod2ds4.png)

-6. Click **Create location**.
+7. Click **Create location**.

 On the left-side of the page, click **Locations** again.
 You should now have two locations listed.
-One for the NFS server and one for the S3 bucket.
+One for the object storage and one for the S3 bucket.

 ![](../images/mod2ds5.png)